 In Teachers’ Lounge, graduate students and CTL staff informally converse over pizza about teaching approaches, drawing from research and one another’s classroom experiences.
 In Fall 2017 we will discuss approaches to grading that increase students’ investment in their learning.
 Learn more and register

 A series of informal lunchtime conversations similar to Teachers’ Lounge designed specifically for graduate student instructors of foreign languages.
 Share teaching approaches and experiences with peers while engaging with research from the field of Second Language Acquisition.
-Coming soon.
+Register for an upcoming event.

 Lead Teaching Fellow Workshops